How Much Do College Professors Make?

-The average salary for a full professor at private, doctoral institutions was the highest among all total salaries, at $202,199.
-Meanwhile, instructors at religiously affiliated universities had the lowest average salary at $51,444.
+The average salary for a full professor at private, doctoral institutions was the highest among all total salaries, at $210,260.
+Meanwhile, instructors at public 2-year institutions had the lowest average salary at $51,771.

 Professor Pay Stays the Same Even as Costs Rise

 Over the last decade, shifts in the average college professor salary in the U.S. have been minimal.
-Between the 2019-20 and 2020-21 academic years, the increase in average professor salaries was just 1% for all professor ranks at all institution types.
+Between the 2020-21 and 2021-22 academic years, the increase in average professor salaries was just 2%for all professor ranks at all institution types.

-When adjusted for inflation, however, this shift actually represented a decrease — the first such dip in professors' salaries since recovering from the Great Recession.
-Before the COVID-19 pandemic, salaries had risen in the 3% range year over year for the past 10 years.
+When adjusted for inflation, however, this shift actually represented a decrease — the second such dip in professors' salaries since recovering from the Great Recession.
+Prior to 2020, salaries had risen in the 3% range year over year for the past 10 years.

 The stagnant nature of professor pay is surprising when compared with the rising tuition costs and increased pay for top executives at universities.
 In the last decade, college tuition has increased by approximately 46%, while presidential salaries have risen beyond most experts' ability to track their rise.